Frix-x/klippain/docs/features/vibr_measurements.md

 |TRAVEL_SPEED|200|speed in mm/s used for all the travels moves|
 |ACCEL_CHIP|"adxl345"|accelerometer chip name in the config|

 Wait for the script to finish the computation and look for the results in the results folder.
 You can find them directly in your config folder by using the WebUI of Mainsail/Fluidd.
+You can get some hints on the results in my documentation about how to [read and interpret the IS graphs](../input_shaper.md).